 In the end, the museum chose to the display the sculptures as is.
 The intent was to preserve what was left of the original Rodin casting.

-Practical Information for Visiting the Cleveland Museum of Art
+Practical Guide & Tips For The Cleveland Museum of Art

 Address: 11150 East Blvd, Cleveland, Ohio (in University Circle)